MicrosoftDocs/architecture-center/docs/cloud-adoption/organization/cloud-automation.md

 Examples of solutions in the catalog include:

-- A script to deploy a containerized application.
+- A script to deploy a containerized application
-- A Resource Manager template to deploy a SQL HA AO cluster.
+- A Resource Manager template to deploy a SQL HA AO cluster
-- Sample code to build a deployment pipeline using Azure DevOps.
+- Sample code to build a deployment pipeline using Azure DevOps
-- A DevTest Labs instance of the corporate ERP for development purposes.
+- A DevTest Labs instance of the corporate ERP for development purposes
-- Automated deployment of a self-service environment commonly requested by business users.
+- Automated deployment of a self-service environment commonly requested by business users

 The solutions in the solution catalog aren't deployment pipelines for a workload.
 Instead, you might use automation scripts in the catalog to quickly create a deployment pipeline.
 You might also use a solution in the catalog to quickly provision platform components to support workload tasks like automated deployment, manual deployment, or migration.